Code-Institute-Submissions/houseplant-heroes/README.md

   - The plant image, which uses Materialize CSS's [responsive image](https://materializecss.com/media-css.html) class to ensure responsivity.
   - Shows who the plant is posted by.
-  - Shows whether the plant is air purfiying.
+  - Shows whether the plant is air purifying.
   - Shows when the plant was last updated.
 This initially, will show the date and time the plant was added.
 If the plant is edited, it will update accordingly.
 This was included to allow users to see whether any updates have been made since their last viewing.

 - Care instructions: